 How do potential clients find your family law firm?
-You definitely get new clients from word-of-mouth recommendations.
-People needing family law services will also check out online reviews to find the lawyer they need.
+You definitely get new clients for your law firm from word-of-mouth recommendations.
+People needing divorce and family law services will also check out online reviews to find the lawyer they need.

 So it's important to always nurture those sources.
 With that being said, most of your prospects are likely to find your law firm through their preferred search engines.
-This likelihood is why it's so important to focus on search engine optimization as a way to acquire new clients.
+This likelihood is why it's so important to focus on SEO for family law as a way to acquire new clients.

-Your family law firm needs a search engine optimization (SEO) strategy to maximize your reach and ensure you appear in those page-one search results.
+Your family and divorce law firm needs a SEO family law strategy to maximize your reach and ensure you appear in those page-one search results.
 If you can do that, you will gain more clients through search but also create a ripple effect.

 As you create relevant content that improves your law firm search rankings, you will also build authority, earn backlinks, and improve your ability to attract new clients through multiple channels.
 Below, we'll go over the steps it takes to create a family law SEO strategy that makes that happen.

-How Do People Find a Family Law Attorney?
+How Do People Find a Family & Divorce Law Attorney?

 As with most other services, people turn to the internet when they want to find family law attorneys.
 There's a reason for this.
 Someone who needs a family law attorney may have painful and personal reasons for seeking a lawyer.
 They may not wish to ask friends or family.

 Additionally, family law practice is complex.
 Cases can take long periods of time to resolve, whereas other areas of law can be more expedient.
 This disparity can drive your potential clients to very carefully research their options, look into online reviews, and read plenty of content related to family and divorce law.